uwplse/reincarnate-aec/README.md

 * How to run the compiler and synthesis tool.

-* How to use the tools for additional experiments.
+* An overview of the tool and how to use them for additional experiments.

 * How to set up ReIncarnate on a different machine (this is also how we set up the VM).